NjorogeMaurice/NjorogeMaurice/README.md

 ## 💫 About Me:
 🚀 I work across the full data lifecycle, from data ingestion and modeling to building reliable data pipelines and decision-support systems, with a strong emphasis on data quality, system reliability, and risk awareness.

-Currently, I’m deepening my work in financial data systems, using them as a proving ground to understand how AI, data, and uncertainty interact in high-stakes environments.

 ## 🌐 Socials: